smbutterfield/ibmt17-18/_19-extended-harmonies/a1-ex-extendedharmonies.md

 A,,[G,/2B,^CE][G,/2B,CE][G,B,CE]| A,,[A,/2DF][A,/2DF][A,DF]| A,,[^G,/2=B,F][G,/2B,F][G,B,F]| A,,[A,/2^CE][A,/2CE][A,CE]| D,,[F,/2A,D][F,/2A,D][F,A,D]|]{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

-When I analyze these pieces, I find that the first and third excerpts have ninth chords.
-In the first excerpt (D.420 no. 2), the melody in the first measure arpeggiates a B minor triad, but this is superimposed over an obvious E<sup>7</sup> in the left hand.
-My first instinct is to try to eliminate either the E (to create a G# diminished seventh chord), or eliminate the F# (to leave the E<sup>7</sup>).
-Both would be functionally sound acting as a dominant function in the key, however, both the E and F# are in prominent positions -- the E is present throughout the measure, and the F# is not only the high point of the measure, but it is approached and left by a leap.
-Because both pitches are functional to the harmony, I feel that this is an obvious example of a ninth chord.

-I would label the harmony as V<sup>9</sup>.
-There are other systems for labeling extended harmonies using Roman numerals.
-For example, some systems would insist that you should either include a <sup>7</sup> below the <sup>9</sup>, but I feel this is redundant if you are making proper use of the <sup>add</sup> and <sup>sub</sup> labels.
-Any inversion figure that has a single numer -- e.g. V<sup>9</sup> -- includes every third below it.
-However, if this chord did not have a chordal seventh, I would label it as V<sup>add9</sup>, which denotes a major triad with an added ninth.

-The third excerpt
+This final excerpt is similar to the first excerpt in that chord in measures 1 and 5 emphasizes the root of the V chord (the A) by placing it alone in the left hand on the downbeat, but clearly stacks a vii<sup>o7</sup> on the second and third eighth notes of the measure.
+It would be possible to consider the A a pedal tone throughout the first eight measures and only analyze this measure as a vii<sup>o7</sup>, but when I listen to it, the A is in too prominent a position and I hear it as defining the function of the chord.
+Because of this, I would label both of the measures a V<sup>9</sup> chords.